 It may sound crazy, but the USDOT has issued a new safety standard that will require all electric and hybrid vehicles to make more noise in order to protect pedestrians.
 But it really just seems odd—in actuality, the logic behind it's not so strange.

-The U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) recently that it’s going to start requiring all newly manufactured hybrid and electric vehicles to make an audible sound.
+The U.S. Department of Transportation's National Highway Traffic Safety Administration (NHTSA) recently announced that it's going to start requiring all newly manufactured hybrid and electric vehicles to make an audible sound.
 This will not be a suggestion, but instead a new federal safety standard.

-The idea is to detect the presence, direction and location of electric vehicles when they are moving.
+The idea is to help pedestrians detect the presence, direction and location of electric vehicles when they are moving.
 This is because electric and hybrid vehicles tend to be nearly silent when traveling at low speeds.